Many pests cause chewing damage to plants. One of them is the grasshopper.

 Garlic spray is a cheap remedy to repel grasshoppers and locusts from crops.

-To make garlic spray for grasshoppers, you’ll need 2 bulbs of garlic and 1 quart of water.
+To make garlic spray for grasshoppers, you will need two bulbs of garlic and one quart of water.

 Blend well, then heat the mixture until it reaches a boiling point.
 Next, please remove it from the heat and let it sit overnight.

 Strain through cheesecloth to get out all the garlic chunks, and store the solution in a glass jar until ready to use.
-When ready, add 1 part of the garlic concentrate to 10 parts water in a spray bottle.
+When ready, add one part of the garlic concentrate to ten parts water in a spray bottle.

 Spray this garlic pesticide early in the morning.
 Coat the plants evenly, including the undersides of the leaves.

-Reapply this homemade grasshopper spray once weekly or if the plants get wet from overhead watering or rain.
+Reapply this homemade grasshopper spray once a week or if the plants get wet from overhead watering or rain.

 2. Vinegar Spray

-Another DIY natural spray repellent is vinegar.
-Moreover, you can use either plain white or apple cider vinegar.
+Vinegar is another DIY natural spray repellent.
+You can use either plain white or apple cider vinegar.

-To get rid of grasshoppers with vinegar, mix one part vinegar with three parts water and 4-5 drops of liquid soap.
+To get rid of grasshoppers with vinegar, mix one part vinegar with three parts water and 4 to 5 drops of liquid soap.
 Apply just as you would garlic spray.

 3. Natural Predators

 One grasshopper pest control method that doesn’t involve poison is attracting natural enemies.
-Grasshoppers have lots of natural predators, including:
+Grasshoppers have many natural predators, including:

 - Rodents